 Ever heard of the sleepy little township of Golegã in Portugal?

-Photos Danielle Skerman and Patty Taylor
+Photos and text by Danielle Skerman and Patty Taylor

 Golegã awakens every November for over a week when it becomes the destination for many Lusitano horse owners and breeders in the country.
 This horse fair is not a new thing as has taken place since the 18th century thus Golegã is known as Capital do Cavalo (horse capital).
 Golegã is engulfed by these festivities each day and long into the nights!
 We have been bringing you photos of this fair for the past two years and 2014 in the magazine, and now it was our time to go and experience this for ourselves.
 We thought we knew what to expect but was an absolute adventure from driving through the narrow streets, finding a place to park, dodging the rain and soaking up the party atmosphere.